 However, when you have built the channel, then it becomes a fantastic scaling machine.

 Paul Bird 12:05

 When you have that momentum, it grows almost by itself and it can expand into all corners of the market.

-To cut it short, what I mean by that statement is that building a channel is not the fastest and it’s not the cheapest route to the market.
+So to cut it short, what I mean with that statement is that building a channel is not the fastest and it’s not the cheapest route to the market.

 It takes longer.
 It may even cost more than going direct.

 But what you get in return for your patience and investment is a scaling machine with incredible momentum.

 And what do you recommend for vendors to do right from day one when they’re planning to build this channel?

 Hans Peter Bech 12:42

 My number one recommendation for companies that plan to build a channel is to design and execute a program that generates the leads that the channel partners then take over, develop and close.